-On, 2017, BeneCare Dental Plans ("BeneCare") sent (the "Appellant") a notice of action denying a request for prior authorization of orthodontia for the "child") indicating that the severity of the child's malocclusion did not meet the requirements in state law to approve the proposed treatment, and that orthodontia was not medically necessary.
-On On 2017, the Office of Legal Counsel, Regulations, and Administrative Hearings ("OLCRAH") issued a notice scheduling the administrative hearing for 2017.
-On 2017, in accordance with sections 17b-60, 17b-61, and 4-176e to 4-189, inclusive, of the Connecticut General Statutes, OLCRAH held an administrative hearing.
+2018, BeneCare Dental Plans ("BeneCare") sent (the "Appellant") a notice of action denying a request for prior authorization of orthodontia for (the "child") indicating that the severity of the child's malocclusion did not meet the requirements in state law to approve the proposed treatment, and that orthodontia was not medically necessary.
+On 2018, the Appellant requested an administrative hearing to contest the Department's denial of prior authorization of orthodontia for her child. and Department of actual or prior dualion and or an actual terminer or man On 2019, the Office of Legal Counsel, Regulations, and Administrative Hearings ("OLCRAH") issued a notice scheduling the administrative hearing for 2019.
+0040 in accordance with continue 47h 00 47h 04 and 4.470s to On 2019, in accordance with sections 17b-60, 17b-61, and 4-176e to 4-184, inclusive, of the Connecticut General Statutes, OLCRAH held an administrative hearing. nicaning.